 Dr Helen Cameron is a Research Fellow at Wesley House involved in doctoral supervision and supervisor mentoring.
-She is developing a Certificate programme in Enabling Skills for Ministry and Mission.
+She leads a Certificate programme in Enabling Skills for Ministry and Mission.
+She was formerly interim Director of Doctoral Pathways.
 She is also a Research Fellow at Regent’s Park College, Oxford where she co-leads Project Violet, participatory research into women’s ministry in the Baptist community.
-She was formerly interim Director of Doctoral Pathways.

 She is a practical theologian known for her work on congregational studies, social justice and theological action research.
 She is secretary of the AVEC Resources Trust that promotes the work of Revd Dr George Lovell, a pioneer in Methodist approaches to church and community.

 The church is in a constant process of reforming itself.
 It needs those who remain curious about their ministry and are willing to examine it with theological rigor and practical compassion.
 How that journey of renewal can be enabled remains a central focus of my work as a practical theologian.

 As a practical theologian I am particularly interested in the connections between the pastoral, practical and political.
 I have written about research methods particularly participatory approaches.
 I have ongoing interests in congregational studies, gender and social justice.
 I am PI for a three-year research project on women in ministry using theological action research through Regent’s Park College, Oxford.

 I have supervised students at Anglia Ruskin University, University of Oxford, University of Divinity, Melbourne, University of Manchester.
 I have 8 doctoral completions and have been an examiner in 19 doctoral vivas.